ElektraInitiative/libelektra/doc/INSTALL.md

 ### Fedora

-We also provide repositories for latest releases (stable) and latest builds from master (unstable) for Fedora 33.
+We provide repositories for latest releases and latest builds from master (suite postfixed with `-unstable`) for Fedora 33.

-For the stable repository:
+For our stable repository with our latest releases:

 ```sh
 wget https://rpms.libelektra.org/fedora-33/libelektra.repo -O libelektra.repo;